gcxchange-gcechange/appsvc_fnc_sitereview/README.md

 ##  Site Review Function App
-This function app looks for sites and teams that are inactive for more than 60 days or more than 120 days.
-Owners of the site or team will be informed after 60 days that their site or team has been flagged for deletion.
-After 120 days those teams or sites will be deleted and the owners will be informed.
+This function app looks for sites that are inactive for more than 60 days or more than 120 days.
+Owners of the site or team will be informed after 60 days that their site has been flagged for deletion.
+After 120 days those sites will be deleted and the owners will be informed.
 This function app runs on a monthly timer.
+There are two functions, one informs owners, deletes the site teams, and stores the site ids in blob storage.
+The second function runs 24 hours later and deletes the sites using the ids in blob storage.
+The delay between the two is so there is enough time that the team is no long associated with the site and we can successfully remove the site.
 ##  API Permissions
 Your app registration will need the following API permissions
 ### Microsoft Graph